rage/cyber-security-base-19/data/index.md

 # News

+_[3.12.2019]_ The description of the project is now public.
+The project consists of 1 part.
+The submission widget for the essay will be opened later.
+Click 'Part I' under 'Project I' on the side bar to access the content.

 _[24.11.2019]_ The fifth and sixth part of the second course 'Security Software' is now open.
 The course consists of 6 parts.
 Click 'Part V' under 'Securing Software' on the side bar to access the content.